Install OpenRAG in a Python project with uv

 -

-Advanced Setup only: To enable OAuth mode or cloud storage connectors, do the following:
+OAuth mode and cloud storage connectors: To configure one or more of these connectors, do the following:

 -